stevenjburrows/favourite-movies/README.md

 ## The task
 - Build a webserver with PHP (Apache or Nginx as webserver) or JavaScript (NodeJs as webserver) as the server side language
 - Use MySQL, MariaDB, PostgreSQL, SQL Server or SQLite as the database
-- Using framework such as AngularJS, Angular, ReactJS, Vue, etc. is a plus but not necesssary

 Build a single page to show everyone's favourite movies from database, it should at least show movie Title, Poster, and Plot synopsis using OMDb API (https://www.omdbapi.com) or any other public movie API that supports IMDb ID (e.g. tt8526872)